Schatzie has bachelor's degrees in animal science and English and a master's in education.

 The USDA estimates that the average American consumes over 17 teaspoons, or 94 grams, of added sugar every day.
 This means we are ingesting approximately 130 cups or 65 pounds of sugar a year.
-Our 94 grams exceed the World Health Organization’s recommended maximum intake of 50g and far surpass its lower recommended amount of 25 grams or fewer (based on a 2000 calorie diet).
+Our 94 grams exceed the World Health Organization’s recommended maximum intake of 50 grams and far surpass its lower recommended amount of 25 grams or fewer (based on a 2000-calorie diet).

 In other words, only 5% to 10% of our calories should be from added sugar, with 10% pushing the upper limits.
 We eat closer to 13.6%.
 And this is using data collected after sugar industry-supported changes in 2012 that could now cause a possible under-estimation of our overall consumption (CBS News, 2016).

-There is an obvious and direct conflict of interest between what is most profitable for them and what is most healthy for us.
+There is an obvious and direct conflict of interest between what is most profitable for the sugar industry and what is most healthy for us.
 Deluding us into believing we eat fewer sweeteners than we really do gives us a false sense of comfort and the belief that we don’t need to change.
-Fortunately, we can come to our own conclusions independent of the sugar-industry’s influence: calculate how much added sugar you eat in a day yourself.
+Fortunately, we can come to our own conclusions independent of the sugar industry's influence: calculate how much added sugar you eat in a day yourself.
 Once you know this number, you can decide what to do next.

 This of course, leads to an additional question: Why does it really matter?
 Why is it a big deal if you have 25 or 94 or 194 grams of sugar a day?
 Well, everyone pretty much agrees that sugar is NOT good for you and has suggested limits (from the USDA to the WHO to the AHA).
 These organizations are meant to function in the interest of public health, and rather unsurprisingly high sugar consumption has been linked to many life-threatening disorders and conditions.

 Unfortunately, the problems of excess sugar are not adult-specific; youth are very large consumers of sweetened beverages of all kinds (AHA).
-Approximately two-thirds of US children have 1 sugary beverage every day; 20.2% of boys and 18.1% of girls have at least 2 daily, and 11.5% of boys and 9.5% of girls have three or more every day (CDC).
-We must educate ourselves on the risks of added sugar not only for our own benefit, but for the benefit of our children who depend upon us to help them make decisions in their own best-interest.
+Approximately two-thirds of US children have one sugary beverage every day; 20.2% of boys and 18.1% of girls have at least two daily, and 11.5% of boys and 9.5% of girls have three or more every day (CDC).
+We must educate ourselves on the risks of added sugar not only for our own benefit but for the benefit of our children who depend upon us to help them make decisions in their own self-interest.